David-Lanzz/Leaderboard-Project/README.md

 ### Usage

-To run the project, Click on the live Demo link
+To run the project, Click on the live Demo link or...
+- clone the project
+- install all dependencies
+- run npm start in the terminal

 ### Run tests